custom-components/pyscript/docs/new_features.rst

 Bug fixes since 1.2.1 include:

+- Timeouts that implement time triggers might occur a tiny time before the target time.
+A fix was added to do an additional short timeout when there is an early timeout, to make sure any time trigger occurs at or shortly after the target time (and never before).
 - Fixed subscripts when running python 3.9.x.
 - When exception text is created, ensure lineno is inside code_list[]; with lambda function or eval it might not be.
 - An exception is raised when a function is called with unexpected keyword parameters that don't have corresponding